-While it still amazes me, a simple poem I wrote one afternoon in 1996 forever changed my life.
-It all began when I faxed a copy of this poem to a syndicated radio show in Atlanta.
+A simple poem Linda Ellis wrote one afternoon in 1996 forever changed her life.
+She faxed a copy of The Dash Poem to a syndicated radio show in Atlanta.
 The host of this popular show read it on the air.
-Little did I know how much my life would change from that day forward.
-Thirty-six lines that have touched millions!
-Titled simply — The Dash — these 36 lines have literally taken on a life of their own by traveling all over the world.
-I call it uncomplicated poetry in a complicated world, which became a slogan to describe my inspirational writings.
+Then, 36 lines touched millions of lives!
+The poem has now taken on a life of its own by.
+Call it uncomplicated poetry in a complicated world!

 WHAT INSPIRED LINDA

 Linda wrote the poem during a period when she was working for the top executives of a large and successful corporation with a strict and tense working environment.
 It seemed to her there were far too many worrying more about making a living, than making a life.

 Also, words from a letter she had read were resonating in the back of her mind.
 These words had been written by the wife of an employee who was aware that she was dying:

 “Regrets?
 I have a few.
 Too much worrying about finding the right husband and having children, being on time, being late and so on.
 It didn’t matter.
 It all works out, and it would have worked out without the worries and the tears.
 If I would have known then what I know now.
 But I did, and so do you.
 We’re all going to die.
 Stop worrying and start loving and living.”

 Her words stuck with Linda and made her stop and think: This is it.
 This is all we get.

 The Dash has indeed affected millions.
 The poem’s words have convinced mothers to spend more time with their children, fathers to spend more time at home, and people to reunite with long-lost loved ones.
 The words have changed attitudes and changed the direction of lives.
 They have, in their own way, made a difference.